 Slowly, build an immersive picture of the essence within you - the essence of the essence.
 Imagine it as a shape, an animal, a memory, anything that comes to you as an impression of the scent.
-We find that different scents we meditate upon will create different internal images and emotional experience.
+Different scents will create different internal images and emotional experience for us.

-Notice the details.
 Is it layered or one-dimensional?
 Perfumes have shape and texture - shape arises out of the direction in which the fragrance moves as the perfume evolves, like the shape of a melody.
-In some moments it may be sharp or pointy, at others it may be smooth.
-Often, as in a well-told story, the centre is the highlight, rich with detail.
-The texture of a scent is its hallmark tone.
-Is it sheer, rough, heavy?
-Smooth or rich?
+Is it smooth or rich?
 Bright or dull?
 Complex or sharp?
 The vocabulary that comes to mind often overlaps with those we associate with wine and food.

-Allow the smell to open itself to you, and discover whatever is most beautiful, most remarkable to you.
+Allow the smell to open itself to you, and discover whatever is beautiful, or remarkable to you.